itsmehere/CS50AI/LectureNotes/Week6_Language.md

 ### Term Frequency:

-Number of times a term appears in a documents
+Number of times a term appears in a document

 This might not provide us with an accurate subject of a document simply because English grammar words(and, but, a, of, etc...) will most likely be the most used words regardless of the doc subject.